iterative/dvc.org/content/blogs/2025-10-07-how-to-label-and-rotate-training-and-feedback-datasets-cleanly.md

 - **Rollback drills:** Practice reverting the last promoted tag and re-deploying the previous model.
 Document the steps so on-call can do it half-asleep.

-- 88Data diffs you can read:\*\* Summaries should include row deltas, class prior changes, drift metrics, and top schema violations fixed.
+- **Data diffs you can read:** Summaries should include row deltas, class prior changes, drift metrics, and top schema violations fixed.
 Humans approve merges; robots only assist.

 **Personal experience (short & honest):** We once shipped a quiet regression